-Mr. Merriman has worked in the field of civil resistance for over two decades, presenting at workshops for activists and organizers from around the world; developing programs and grantmaking for practitioners and scholars; publishing commentary; and speaking widely about civil resistance movements with members of international organizations, academics, and journalists.
+He has worked in the field of civil resistance for over two decades, presenting at workshops for activists and organizers from around the world; developing programs and grantmaking for practitioners and scholars; publishing commentary; and speaking widely about civil resistance movements with members of international organizations, academics, and journalists.
 His writings have been translated into numerous languages.
+From 2016-2018 he was also an adjunct lecturer at the Fletcher School of Law and Diplomacy (Tufts University).

-Mr. Merriman was recently a principal investigator for the Fostering a Fourth Democratic Wave project from 2021-23, a joint effort with the Atlantic Council, and is primary author of the publication Fostering a Fourth Democratic Wave: A Playbook for Countering the Authoritarian Threat (2023).
+Mr. Merriman currently leads ICNC’s Civil Resistance Funders Initiative.
+From 2021-23, he was a principal investigator for the Fostering a Fourth Democratic Wave project, a joint effort with the Atlantic Council, and he is primary author of the resulting publication Fostering a Fourth Democratic Wave: A Playbook for Countering the Authoritarian Threat (2023).

 Additional recent works include the the essay “We Need People Power to Address a World in Peril” (2023); a bibliographic entry on civil resistance for the Oxford Research Encyclopedia of International Studies (2023); the book Glossary of Civil Resistance: A Resource for Study and Translation of Key Terms (2021); and the report Preventing Mass Atrocities: From a Responsibility to Protect (RtoP) to a Right to Assist (RtoA) Campaigns of Civil Resistance (2019).